 Whatever your background, faith journey, career or lifestyle, young adults in their 20s and 30s welcome you into First Presbyterian’s vibrant center-city faith community.
 As we gather, we grow spiritually, have fun, worship and meet great people at First Presbyterian.

 Want to know more or to receive emails?
-Check out our Resources for Members page or contact Garrell Keesler, Director of Adult Formation, or Katelyn Gordon, Associate Pastor for Christian Formation.
+Contact Garrell Keesler, Director of Adult Formation, or Katelyn Gordon, Associate Pastor for Christian Formation.

 Youth Ministry at First Presbyterian Church serves as a spiritual bridge between youth, their families and the greater community.
 Our mission is to equip and nurture Christ-centered relationships by strengthening, stretching, encouraging, enriching and influencing young people for Christ.
 This ministry helps prepare youth to articulate and live their faith now and throughout their faith journey.